moon609/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+### 2. Strategy for imputing missing data
+0. Here, we use the mean for that 5 minute interval to impute missing data, so the total mean and median won't change
+1. Add a new column (calculated meanstep) to the table that had NAs
+2. If the row have NA, it will find the "meanstep" in that interval and replace it.
+3. If the row DO NOT have NA, it will remain the original step.

-### 2. Filling in all of the missing values in the dataset
+### 3. Filling in all of the missing values in the dataset

 ```r
 fillna<-act3